CripterHack/smart-git-commit/README.md

   - An Ollama-compatible system
   - Internet connection (for initial model download)

+## To-Do / Future Features

+Here are some planned enhancements and features for future releases:

+- **GitHub/GitLab Integration**: Automatic issue linking and PR description generation
+- **Commit Squashing**: Intelligently squash related commits for cleaner history
+- **Multiple AI Backends**: Support for additional AI providers beyond Ollama (like OpenAI, Anthropic, or local models)
+- **Interactive TUI Mode**: Text-based user interface for easier navigation through changes
+- **Custom Commit Templates**: Support for user-defined commit templates and conventions
+- **Config File Support**: Persistent user configurations and project-specific settings
+- **Pre-commit Hook Integration**: Run as a Git hook for seamless workflow integration
+- **Bulk Processing Mode**: Process multiple repositories in batch mode for organization-wide standards
+- **Plugin System**: Allow extensions to add custom functionality
+- **Performance Optimization**: Faster processing of large repositories with many changes

+Contributions to any of these features are welcome!
+See the Contributing section below.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.